 Once you’ve recognized your symptoms of depression, the next step is seeking help.
 By coming to experienced and caring psychiatrists like Dr. Miller, you are taking the first step toward taking back control of your life.
 Once you meet with her, she’ll listen to your symptoms, feelings and history to learn where the depression may be coming from.
 You may even undergo a physical exam or lab tests to find out if your depression is stemming from a medical condition that needs assistance.
 This personal relationship founded on trust and empathy is one that will help decide the best treatment for your depression.

 Treatment for depression varies from person to person, and we will never apply a “one size fits all” treatment to our clients.
 The most common treatment includes a steady combination of medication and psychotherapy, or talk therapy.
 If your depression is mild to moderate in severity, psychotherapy may be your best path of treatment, however, severe or persistent depression may also benefit from medications like antidepressants.
 Antidepressants primarily help your brain’s chemicals, or neurotransmitters, like serotonin.
 Serotonin is crucial to your brain’s ability to relay messages from one area of the brain to another, which affects your ability to regulate moods.

 Once you start receiving the help you’ve been searching for, you’ll slowly find you’re able to take back control of your life instead of living with depression looming over you.
 You could feel happier and like your emotions are more stabilized instead of fleeting.

 Get the Help You Need with Depression Now

-When enough is enough with depression, come to Family Psychiatry of North Jersey.
+When enough is enough with depression, come to Family Psychiatry and Therapy.
 Dr. Miller will be able to help treat your mild, moderate or severe depression.
 Almost all depression is treatable with time and the right plan in place.
 Let’s start your treatment today so you can start feeling better tomorrow.
 Get in touch with us and let’s start talking.